List of Scream (film series) characters: Wayne Bailey

 Detective Wayne Bailey is a detective investigating the latest Ghostface killings in New York City.
 Detective Bailey is shown as the father of Quinn Bailey, who works for the NYPD and is assigned to work on the case following the recent Ghostface attacks.
 He works with Kirby Reed, who is now an FBI agent to try and track down the killer.

-Wayne is shown visibly upset after his daughter has been murdered, following an attack at Sam and Tara’s apartment and reveals he has been removed from the case.
+Wayne is shown visibly upset after his daughter has been murdered, following an attack at Sam and Tara's apartment and reveals he has been removed from the case.
 He then teams with Sam to help kill whoever is behind the Ghostface mask, as revenge for his murdered daughter.

-During the finale, Wayne makes contact with Sam and reveals that Kirby had been previously fired from the FBI due to delusions regarding her previous attack and that she has trapped them in the Ghostface shrine.
+During the finale, Wayne contacts Sam and reveals that Kirby had been previously fired from the FBI due to delusions regarding her previous attack and that she has trapped them in the Ghostface shrine.
 Once he arrives at the shrine, he shoots Kirby and reveals himself as the mastermind behind the Ghostface killings, with his son Ethan and daughter, a still alive Quinn, who he helped fake her death.
-Wayne also reveals that Richie Kirsch was actually his eldest son and he seeks revenge against Sam for killing him.
-The pair get into a fight and are thrown over a railing above the Ghostface shrine, crashing to the ground.
-When Wayne comes to, Sam has managed to adorn a Ghostface costume and calls him, taunting him using the voice changer.
-Sam manages to jump out on Wayne, violently stabbing him whilst wearing her father's Ghostface mask and costume, and then declares to Wayne that unlike her father and other killers, Wayne included, she doesn't kill for selfish reasons, she kills to protect her family.
-She then finishes Wayne off by stabbing him through the eye, killing him.
+Wayne reveals that Richie Kirsch was his eldest son and he, along with Ethan and Quinn, seeks revenge against Sam for killing him, while it is also revealed he supported Richie's obsessions to the Ghostface killings and movies despite not liking them himself.
+Wayne's schemes for revenge fail as Sam and Tara get the upper hand, with Wayne losing his composure as Sam and Tara take down his two children.
+Sam then turns the Ghostface trick on Wayne by taunting him with a phone call using the voice changer and violently stabbing Wayne multiple times while dressed in her father's Ghostface mask and costume, all while Wayne exposes himself to be a helpless coward like Richie.
+Sam then states that she is better than her father and other killers no matter what Wayne thinks, and Wayne believes that Sam will not kill him and thanks her, only for Sam to kill Wayne by stabbing him through the eye, stating that he "did fuck with her family".